-At the Boston Architectural College, students' development focuses on learning to become professionals in the design fields.
-The people who most closely facilitate this developmental process are the faculty and - at the most fundamental level - their work is to mentor, advise, and teach students, and to enhance the design fields, and themselves, through research, scholarship, and practice.
+At the BAC, students' development focuses on learning to become professionals in the design fields.
+The people who most closely facilitate this developmental process are the faculty and-at the most fundamental level-their work is to mentor, advise, and teach students, and to enhance the design fields, and themselves, through research, scholarship, and practice.
 The faculty role represents the relationship between the institution and its purpose.
 The meaning of the work of the faculty is established through fulfilling the educational needs of the students who come to this particular setting because of the learning it offers them.

-Adjunct Instructors and members of the Faculty are professionals who, having been educated in the design professions, many at the BAC, are most interested in fostering the development of a new generation of design professionals.
+Adjunct Instructors and members of the faculty are professionals who, having been educated in the design professions-many at the BAC- are interested in fostering the development of a new generation of design professionals.
 This tradition has served the institution since the 1880s when it was founded to serve working aspiring designers in need of an affordable degree.

-The BAC offers an education to aspiring designers who, do not find it possible to pursue their dreams in a traditional school.
+The BAC offers an education to aspiring designers who do not find it possible to pursue their dreams in a traditional school.
 Because of its capacity to deliver excellent instruction to a wide population of students, the institution enjoys a diverse population of students and serves to diversify the spatial design fields in ways that other institutions do not.

-BAC instructors and faculty members are particularly dedicated to the development of their students' abilities, and they serve with enthusiasm, passion, talent, commitment, and great thoughtfulness.
+The BAC's instructors and faculty members are particularly dedicated to the development of their students' abilities; they serve with enthusiasm, passion, talent, commitment, and great thoughtfulness.

-Please visit our website for the list of our Staff, Faculty and Members of the Faculty.
+Please visit our website for the list of our Staff and Faculty.